UNDP and the UN

 The UN Resident Coordinator also represents the Secretary General in country and is the Humanitarian Coordinator in case of a humanitarian crisis.

 The Head of each UN entity in Papua New Guinea is part of the United Nations Country Team (UNCT) which works together to support national development.
-The support of UNDP along with other UN agencies to PNG is guided by the priorities set out in the UN Development Assistance Framework 2012-2017, which serves as a basis for all of the UN's work in the country over the programme period of 2012-2017.
-Under the United Nations Development Assistance Framework (UNDAF), the UN’s work in Papua New Guinea is divided into four clusters.
+The support of UNDP along with other UN agencies to PNG is guided by the priorities set out in the UN Development Assistance Framework 2018-2022, which serves as a basis for all of the UN's work in the country over the programme period of 2018-2022.
+Under the UNDAF, the UN’s work in Papua New Guinea is divided into four clusters.
 The UN has identified a set of high priority inter-agency ‘outcomes’ that will be prioritised during the UNDAF period and will make particular use of the UN’s strategic knowledge, expertise and networks:

 UNDP is part of the Framework and works in the Governance, Social Protection, Environment, Climate Change and Disaster Risk Management Clusters.